Master of Reality: Artwork

-Documentary

-In May 2022, an unsanctioned documentary was released detailing the lead up to recording Master of Reality and its legacy.

 Reception and legacy

-Master of Reality peaked at number five on the UK Albums Chart, and number eight in the United States, where it achieved gold status on advance orders alone.
+Master of Reality peaked at number five on the UK Albums Chart, and number eight in the United States.
 It eventually sold two million copies in the US.
 Despite the album's commercial success, it was viewed with disdain by contemporary music critics.
 In The Village Voice, Robert Christgau called it "a dim-witted, amoral exploitation."
 Rolling Stone magazine's Lester Bangs described it as "monotonous" and hardly an improvement over its predecessor, although he found the lyrics more revealing because they offer "some answers to the dark cul-de-sacs of Paranoid."

 In 1994, Master of Reality was ranked number 28 in Colin Larkin's Top 50 Heavy Metal Albums.
 Larkin described it as Sabbath's "first real international breakthrough" and "a remarkable piece of work".
 In MusicHound Rock: The Essential Album Guide (1999), authors Gary Graff and Daniel Durcholz described the album as a "brilliant skull crusher", singling out "Children of the Grave" and "Sweet Leaf" as "timeless".
 In 2001, Q included it in their list of the 50 Heaviest Albums of All Time, calling it "malevolent ...
 Casting Black Sabbath as a Titanic-style house band on the eve of Armageddon, cranking it as the bomb drops."
 A critic for the magazine cited it as "the most cohesive record of [the band's] first three albums."
 In 2003, Rolling Stone ranked the album number 298 in their list of the 500 greatest albums of all time, 300 in a 2012 revised list, and 234 in a 2020 revised list.
 They described the album as representing "the greatest sludge-metal band of them all in its prime."
 The same magazine also ranked the album 34th on its "100 Greatest Metal Albums of All Time".
-Billy Corgan, leader of The Smashing Pumpkins, considered Master of Reality the album that "spawned grunge".
-Black Sabbath and especially Master of Reality was a huge influence of the 1990s stoner rock / Desert Rock scenes in the UK and the US, bands like Kyuss, Monster Magnet, Sleep, and Orange Goblin have cited Sabbath and Master of Reality as a defining album of that genre.
+Billy Corgan, leader of the Smashing Pumpkins, considered Master of Reality the album that "spawned grunge".
 John Stanier, drummer for Helmet and Tomahawk, cited the record as the one that inspired him to become a musician.
 In 2013, Sabbath biographer Mick Wall praised Iommi's "ability to incorporate more neat riffs and sudden unexpected time changes in one song than most bands would contemplate on an entire album."

+In 2017, Ward ranked Master of Reality as his favorite Black Sabbath album that he has ever worked on.

 Track listing

-Original UK LP Pressing
+Original UK LP pressing

-All music composed by Black Sabbath (Tony Iommi, Geezer Butler, Ozzy Osbourne, Bill Ward), except "After Forever", "Embryo" and "Orchid" by Iommi.
+All songs written by Black Sabbath (Tony Iommi, Geezer Butler, Ozzy Osbourne, Bill Ward), except "After Forever", "Embryo" and "Orchid" by Iommi.